 Better yet, Borough Market extends their opening hours to enjoy some chilled-out evenings of sweet treats, eggnog, mulled wine and piping hot turkey and cranberry rolls.

 On top of that, Borough Market will be hosting a heap of events throughout December and in the run-up to Christmas.
 You can read the revised opening times, here.

 3.)
 Winterville in Clapham Common

 There are hundreds of stalls and places to spend a day having fun.
-Winterville is open from the 15th November until the 23rd December.
+Winterville is open from around the 15th of November until the 23rd of December.